Sampson Beamish1

 Lady Juliana Noel1

-Lady Juliana Noel was the daughter of Baptist Noel, 4th Earl of Gainsborough and Elizabeth Chapman.2,3 She married George Evans, 3rd Baron Carbery, son of George Evans, 2nd Baron Carbery and Hon.
-Frances FitzWilliam, on 7 February 1760.1 She died on 18 December 1760, without surviving male issue.3
+Lady Juliana Noel was born in 1734.2 She was the daughter of Baptist Noel, 4th Earl of Gainsborough and Elizabeth Chapman.3,4 She married George Evans, 3rd Baron Carbery, son of George Evans, 2nd Baron Carbery and Hon.
+Frances FitzWilliam, on 7 February 1760.1 She died on 18 December 1760, without surviving male issue.4

-As a result of her marriage, Lady Juliana Noel was styled as Baroness Carbery on 7 February 1760.
 From 7 February 1760, her married name became Evans.
+After her marriage, Lady Juliana Noel was styled as Baroness Carbery on 7 February 1760.

 Child of Lady Juliana Noel and George Evans, 3rd Baron Carbery